katleenwils/SyncER/README.md

 #### Disclaimer

 *SyncER* is research software and is provided **as is**, without warranty of any kind, either expressed or implied.
 The entire risk as to the quality and performance of the software is with you.
 Interpretations drawn from *SyncER* outputs remain the responsibility of the user.
 Synchronicity scores are conditional on the quality of the underlying age-depth models, and synchronized models gain **precision** without necessarily gaining **accuracy** — relative synchronicity is only ever evaluated with respect to the other records included.

+SyncER © 2026 by Katleen Wils is licensed under CC BY 4.0